 Each day we must choose to hold our babies a little bit closer.

 When you feel like the walls are closing in upon you, or your patience is getting too thin, or you just want to shower in peace or sleep through the night, remember to re-connect a little bit each day and remember the important work you are doing as a parent.
+And remind yourself of your value.
+Place positive affirmations for mom all around your house so that in those heavy moments you are reminded that you are always enough for your children.

 Look your kids in the eye and tell them you love them.